Outsourcing Technical Debt Retirement Projects

 • DDRP is the effort to design the DRP

-• DBA is the set of Debt Bearing Assets undergoing modification in the context of the DRP
+• DBA be the set of Debt Bearing Assets undergoing modification in the context of the DRP

 • IA is the set of assets, excluding the DBA assets, that interact directly or indirectly with assets in the DBA